 to fry the tots

 - place several inches of oil into a heavy cast-iron pot.
 (I use this Lodge brand pot for frying.)
-Bring oil to 350 degrees over medium-high heat (you can also test for the oil’s readiness by inserting a wooden spoon into the oil and touching it to the bottom of the pot.
+Bring oil to 350 degrees over medium-high heat (you can also test the oil’s readiness by inserting a wooden spoon into the oil and touching it to the bottom of the pot.
 If bubbles form around it immediately, you are ready to fry.)

 - Fry in small batches of 5 or so until they are golden brown.
 Transfer to paper towels to drain while you fry the rest.

-- Serve immediately with the chipotle-mayo.
+- Serve immediately with the chipotle mayo.

 - Prep Time: 60 minutes